Child Support Basics

 Your child support case can be heard in district court if it also involves other issues such as

 If the child support office turns down your request for their help, you can still go to the court for child support.
 You may be able to get an attorney for free to help you.
-See the list of legal services offices in the back of this book starting on page 38.
+See the list of legal services offices in the back of this book.

 An action to get child support or establish paternity starts with serving the other parent a legal paper called a Summons and Complaint.
 An action to change an existing child support order begins with the service of a Motion.
-The Complaint or Motion must have detailed information about both parents’ incomes and expenses A financial affidavit must also be served on the other parent and filed with the court.
-See financial affidavit information on page 10.
+The Complaint or Motion must have detailed information about both parents’ incomes and expenses.
+A request for hearing form and a financial affidavit must also be served on the other parent and filed with the court.
+See the section called "Financial Affidavit."

 A hearing will be held if